Muslim Children

 This is a great time for Christians in Muslim communities to reach out and spend time in homes of Muslim friends and neighbors.

-See also Pray for Chinese Muslims
+See also Pray for Al Massira

 How to Pray